-- All class teachers complete end of year reports which include progress on short term (yearly) EHCP targets. - Class teachers write 4-5 short new term (yearly) targets (which are then broken down in termly IEPs/ILPs). - The new short-term targets are written in the following areas: - o Cognition and learning English - Cognition and learning Maths - Communication and interaction - Sensory and/or physical (only if applicable) - o Social, emotional, and mental health development - Preparing for adulthood: Community, Friends and Family / Independence / Education & Employment (from Year 9) - Class teachers support students to complete student voice for review. - MDT complete end of year reports and/or update guidance and therapy profiles/programmes for students on their caseload. - For any students in a new key stage, the key stage coordinator will facilitate creating new long-term targets (2-3 years) based on outcomes linked to Preparation for Adulthood.
+- All class teachers complete end of year reports which include progress on short term (yearly) EHCP targets. - Class teachers write 6 short new term (yearly annual) targets (which are then broken down in termly IEPs/ILPs). - The new short-term targets are written in the following areas: - Communication and Interaction - Cognition and learning English - Cognition and learning Maths - Sensory and/or physical - Social, emotional, and mental health development - Preparation for adulthood/ Independence - Class teachers support students to complete a student voice questionnaire for each review. - MDT may complete end of year reports and/or update guidance and therapy profiles/programmes for students on their caseload - For any students in a new key stage, the Key Stage Co-ordinators will facilitate creating new long-term targets (2-3 years) at the beginning of each Key Stage